 The other path is starting from scratch and taking a totally new approach to email campaigns and newsletter creating: one that is based on email marketing best practices that are deemed to ensure a good click-through rate.
 Those include:

 - Getting on board with responsive design.
-In times when businesses are fighting for every click and more than half of email opens occur on mobile devices, not having responsive design is just irresponsible.
+In times when businesses are fighting for every click and the majority of email opens occur on mobile devices, not having responsive design is just irresponsible.